Types of Copywriting Specialties Companies

 You’ll learn about your client’s ideal customer and how the product or service solves a problem for them.
 What makes a prospect want to buy Product A over Product B?
 What is the market differentiator?
 Then create content throughout the funnel around what makes the product unique.

-10. SEO Copywriting
+10. SEO and AIO Copywriting

 You want to ensure you’re using the right words and phrases associated with the content your client is aiming to rank for.

-Whatever the industry, it’s important to not only understand how the client wants to be searched but how people are actually searching.
+Whatever the industry, it’s important to understand not only how the client wants to be searched but how people are actually searching.

-For example, the term content writer may not be as widely known as the term freelance writer.
-As an SEO copywriter looking for clients, you may create content optimized for both of those terms… but which one will bring more potential clients to your website?
+As an SEO/AIO copywriter looking for clients, you may create content on your own website (and in LinkedIn) that’s optimized for both of those terms… but which one will bring more potential clients to your website?

 With the increase in people using online services, the need for SEO copywriters has surged over the years and shows no signs of slowing.